 Dave then started the ball rolling with… oh God… with… (just take a deep breath and say it) …Jokes My Folks Never Told Me.
 You will get nervous during the opening credits when you notice the number of Woolerys involved in this production – not one of which is Chuck.
 This could generously be called a sketch anthology movie in the vein of Kentucky Fried Movie, though lacking the wit, originality, or energy of that movie.
 The script for Jokes is apparently taken from one of those “adult” joke books I kept seeing in bus terminals back in the 70s.
 The reason your folks never told you these jokes were a) your parents likely had some wit and taste, and b) they knew how pathetically ancient the jokes were, and assumed they had long ago been buried in the cornfield.

 Actions which – in the source joke, in its original form in that joke book – would be glossed over with a few words, are played out in real time to pad the running time.
 There are plenty of naked women to make sure you don’t demand your money back, yet not enough to dull the ennui that somehow also cuts like a knife.
-Here’s a clip.
-Don’t click on it.
+Here’s a couple of clips.
+Don’t click on them.

-The middle part of the first joke has been cut out, as it involves whichever Penthouse centerfold that is gettin’ nekkid; I am sure you can supply what happens in the middle thanks to the joke’s denouement.
+YouTubes of this movie come and go, so let’s see how long these last, especially that NSFW first joke.
 The second joke is significant, I am told, because the teen is a young Anthony Keidis from The Red Hot Chili Peppers.
-That is still no reason to click on this clip, which, incidentally, you should not do.
+That is still no reason to click on these clips, which, incidentally, you should not do.

 FOOL!
 I TOLD YOU NOT TO DO THAT!
 Well, now, imagine this going on for 82 minutes.
 I also swear that the movie was actually three hours long.
 In fact, Dave was surprised to discover that the second gorilla sketch was NOT the end of the movie, and that it in fact went on for another twenty minutes/years.